 Unforgettable culinary experiences, a vibrant cultural life and loads of opportunities for shopping – you will find it all in Copenhagen!
 Approach the Copenhagen with an open mind, and it will amaze you.
 If you only have 48 hours there… prepare yourself to leave yearning for more and planning your prompt return.

 This guide is perfect for those who only have 48 Hours in Copenhagen – A 2 Day Itinerary.
-We will show you what to do in Copenhagen, where to stay, what to eat and how to get around, whether its a weekend in Copenhagen Denmark or just a quick trip.
+We will show you what to do in Copenhagen, where to stay, what to eat and how to get around, all the popular tourist attractions in Copenhagen, whether its a weekend in Copenhagen Denmark or just a quick trip.
+I hope you enjoy this Copenhagen weekend itinerary.

 This post contains some affiliate links for your convenience.
 Click here to read my full disclosure policy.